5 Ways to Reduce Costs on Sheet Metal Fabrication

-Sheet metal is an ideal process for creating durable parts, from single prototypes to high-volume production runs.
+Sheet metal fabrication is an ideal process for creating durable parts, from single prototypes to high-volume production runs.

 Sheet metal has many commercial applications and can be a cost-effective way to create your parts.
 However, because sheet metal parts are made from a single, flat sheet, there are additional design considerations compared to other machining processes.